Board and Staff

 David Ebert • Co-Founder and Board Member*

-Before retiring in 2019 David was a litigation partner at the Ingram law firm in New York City.
-In his practice he litigated complex commercial matters and regularly tried cases in state and federal court in New York and around the country.
+Before going on leave in 2019, David was a litigation partner at the Ingram law firm in New York City.
+There he litigated complex commercial matters and regularly tried cases in state and federal court in New York and around the country.
 He also served as outside general counsel to several small and midsize companies, routinely advising on a wide range of day-to-day matters as well as best practices and long-term strategies to anticipate and avoid conflict.
-David was also active in writing and speaking on the attorney-client relationship, the critical importance of litigation avoidance, and the profession's growing over-lawyering epidemic.
+And David was active in writing and speaking on the attorney-client relationship, the critical importance of litigation avoidance, and the profession's growing over-lawyering epidemic.

 After graduating with a B.A. from the University of Pennsylvania, David received his law degree from NYU.
 He maintained while practicing an AV-Preeminent rating, the highest possible peer review rating by the publishers of the Martindale-Hubbell legal directory, for legal ability and ethical standards based on the confidential opinions of the Bar and the Judiciary.
 He also held a 9.6/10 rating on Avvo, an independent attorney rating service.

 David's family lives in Hastings-on-Hudson in Westchester County, New York, together with their beloved dogs, Frieda and Mo.
 His daughter, Mira, is in college.
 And, culminating a long-standing ambition, in November 2016 he visited with the Hirwa family of mountain gorillas in Rwanda's Volcanoes National Park.
 In November 2018 he returned to Africa, to see the gorillas and other wildlife in Uganda.

 Joel Litvin — Co-Founder, Board Member and Counsel

 Joel served as President, League Operations of the National Basketball Association until his retirement in September, 2015 after 27 years with the league.